 George Zimmerman assault case dropped; ex-girlfriend recants

-ORLANDO, Fla.
-(AP) — An aggravated assault case against George Zimmerman that was opened when his ex-girlfriend said he threw a wine bottle at her has been dropped because she recanted her story and stopped cooperating with investigators, according to a prosecutor.
+ORLANDO, Florida (AP) — An aggravated assault case against former volunteer neighborhood watchman George Zimmerman that was opened when his ex-girlfriend said he threw a wine bottle at her has been dropped because she recanted her story and stopped cooperating with investigators, a prosecutor said Friday.

-State Attorney Phil Archer said Friday that he wouldn't file a formal charge against Zimmerman, 31, the former neighborhood watch leader who was acquitted of killing Trayvon Martin.
-The killing of the unarmed black teen touched off protests across the country.
+State Attorney Phil Archer said he wouldn’t file a formal charge against Zimmerman, 31, who was acquitted of killing Trayvon Martin.
+The killing of the unarmed black teen touched off protests across the U.S.

-The ex-girlfriend had made it clear she didn't want to cooperate with Lake Mary Police officers, and there were no other eyewitnesses, Archer said.
+The ex-girlfriend had made it clear she didn’t want to cooperate with police, and there were no other eyewitnesses to what happened earlier this month, Archer said.